Do I need a PODE report?

 • The court or your solicitor has requested a report

-• You want certainty that the settlement is fair long-term
+• You want confidence that the settlement is fair long-term

 When you might not need a PODE Report.